sophielrt/Pokemon_Top_Trumps/README.md

 ![Game header - features](./assets/readmefile-assets/gameheader-features.JPG)
 #### Game Header
-- A fixed header displays the game title "Battle Academy Top Trumps" in the center.
+- A fixed header displays the game title "Battle Academy Top Trumps" in the centre.
 - The fixed header is responsive and adapts to smaller devices.
-- The game title in the center links back to the homepage when clicked.
+- The game title in the centre links back to the homepage when clicked.
 - A home button (house icon) is positioned on the left side of the header to return users to the homepage.
 - The home button (house icon) has a hover effect to enhance user experience.
 - A help button (question mark icon) is positioned on the right side to open the how-to-play modal.